SorokinAS/MQTT_Service/README.md

 # GatewayMQTT

 My first experience using Go.
+The project was made solely for informational purposes.
-Used Go 1.19.5
+Used Go 1.19.5 (updated to 1.20)

 A gateway for transmitting data measurements from equipment/meters of the microgrid model made in Matlab Simulink.
 In this project are used:
-  - Gin framework;
+  - Gin (a little exp);
-  - MQTT protocol (without security measures for data transmission (using TLS/SSL, setting a login and password for the client)).
+  - MQTT (without security measures for data transmission (using TLS/SSL, setting a login and password for the client)).

-In the future, additions / changes to the project are possible.